MarwanNakhaleh/boilerplate-react-typescript-flask-python-app/README.md

 ```

 ### Setting up HTTPS
-The Github Actions script handles requesting an SSL certificate or using an existing suitable one, so the only things you will need before attempting to deploy this application is a registered domain name and an existing hosted zone.
+The Github Actions script handles requesting an SSL certificate or using an existing suitable one, so the only domain-related things you will need before attempting to deploy this application is a registered domain name and an existing hosted zone for it in AWS.

 ### Modifying forked/cloned/copied repo setup
 To execute the Github Actions script if you're re-creating this in a new repo you own, you will need to add the following secrets to the Environments section in settings: